 The steady turtle is also a symbol of perseverance and steadfastness.
 In the fable “The Tortoise and the Hare,” despite his slow pace, it is the tortoise who prevails because of his consistency and focus.
-The saying “Slow and steady wins the race” embodies the turtle spirit.
+The saying “Slow and steady wins the race.” embodies the spirit of the turtle.

 Of course, it’s essential to be crystal clear about your objectives first.
-If you feel like you’re unsure of your path, it simply means you need more information.
+If you feel like you’re unsure of your path, it probably means you just need more information.
 Seek it out.
 Study, explore, meditate, and reflect.
 This process is also part of your journey.

 Resist and Persist

 The turtle spirit also embodies perseverance.
 In a world that can be negative, harsh, and cruel at times, the turtle reminds you to put on your shell of resistance and keep moving forward.

-With their hardened shells, turtles are the ultimate symbol of protection.
-Native American mothers used turtle medicine to protect their new babies, including holding sacred medicine in turtle shells.
+With their hardened shells, turtles are the ultimate symbols of protection.
+Native American mothers used turtle medicine to protect their newborn babies, including holding sacred medicines in turtle shells.

 Summon the turtle spirit when you are going into a situation where you need protection.
 This could be a negotiation, a confrontation, or simply a new experience where you are pushing your limits.
 You have a tough shell of willpower and resolve that’s stronger than you realize.

 Home and Retreat

 We all need to retreat into our shells from time to time, away from the chaos of the world.
 When the turtle is your power animal, it’s important to give yourself the time you need to go into your man cave or she den, to take care of yourself, reflect, and recharge.
 Then, you will be better equipped to stick your neck out, embrace new experiences, and bask in the sunshine of life.